 Are you looking for an easy mimosa mocktail?
 You’ve found it.
 These classic non alcoholic mimosas are simple and delicious.

 - It’s easy – theres no heat, mixing or shaking required, simply pour and go.

 - It’s quick – theres no need to prepare anything in advance.

-- Low in calories – choose an alcohol free wine that is low in sugar.
+- Low in calories – choose an alcohol free sparkling wine that is low in sugar, or an organic juice if you’re not using wine.
 That combined with freshly squeezed orange juice makes these a healthy alternative to the real thing.

 - They look great!
 Who can resist the elegance of these delicious drinks.